19 Glorious Things To Do in Melbourne in Spring (2024)

 There’ll be the usual fun to be had: games, rides, livestock shows, cooking demonstrations and, of course, sheds full of showbags.

-Australia’s largest and longest running Oktoberfest event is back in Melbourne, with a new location at Catani Gardens in St Kilda.
+Australia’s largest and longest running Oktoberfest event is back in Melbourne, at Catani Gardens in St Kilda.
 At Oktoberfest in the Gardens, there’ll be a massive beer hall, German food stalls, roving performers, thrill rides, a silent disco and plenty of entertainment and on-stage competitions.

 Hofbräuhaus in the CBD also has plenty of Oktoberfest fun planned.
 The festivities kick off on 16 September and run until 28 October.